m-bock/purescript-classless-arbitrary/README.md

 instance (MyArbitrary a) => Init MyInit (Gen a) where init _ = arbitrary
 ```
-Now we habe everything we need to define a typeclass instance for records
+Now we have everything we need to define a type class instance for records
 like this:
 ```hs
 instance (Arb.Record r' r, InitRecord MyInit r') => MyArbitrary (Record r) where arbitrary = Arb.record $ initRecord MyInit
 ```
-And for sum types we can define the following helper functions which may be
+And for sum types we can define the following helper function which may be
 familiar to you (see e.g. genericShow)
 ```hs
 genericSum :: forall r' a.
 Arb.Sum r' a => InitSum MyInit r' => Gen a genericSum = Arb.sum $ initSum MyInit
 ```
-It does not matter if you habe not fully understood the details of the
+It does not matter if you have not fully understood the details of the
 previous section.
-It's just important to not that we have created a type
+It's just important to note that we have created a type
 class that is able to produce the three sample Generators we defined earlier
 completely generically:
 ```hs
 genItems'2 :: Gen Items
 genItems'2 = arbitrary